Gabe Vincent NBA Playoffs Player Props: Heat vs. Knicks

-Gabe Vincent and his Miami Heat teammates face the New York Knicks in the 2023 NBA Playoffs, at 7:30 PM ET on Monday.
+Gabe Vincent and his Miami Heat teammates hit the court versus the New York Knicks in the 2023 NBA Playoffs, at 7:30 PM ET on Wednesday.

-In this article, we break down Vincent's available prop bets, providing stats to help you figure out the best wagers to make.

 Gabe Vincent Prop Bets vs. the Knicks